 TOURNAMENT ENTRY FEES: Entry fees for all tournaments cover GREEN FEES ONLY at the qualifying and/or championship sites.
 They DO NOT include golf carts, food, practice rounds, etc. Golf carts, whether optional or mandatory, are the individual player’s responsibility unless otherwise specified for the event.

-HANDICAP ADJUSTMENTS: The NCGA reserves the right to adjust a player’s handicap index prior to any net competition based upon previous performances in NCGA events.
+HANDICAP ADJUSTMENTS BASED ON PERFORMANCE IN NET CHAMPIONSHIPS/QUALIFYING: The NCGA reserves the right to adjust a player’s handicap index prior to or during any net competition based upon previous performances in NCGA events.

 DRESS CODE: PLAYERS and CADDIES must be properly attired both on the golf course and on the premises of the club.
 Blue jeans, designer jeans, T-shirts and tank tops are prohibited.
 Golf shirts must be worn and shorts must be no shorter than mid-thigh (no jean shorts).
 This dress code will be used at all NCGA tournaments in conjunction with any additional dress code restrictions of the particular golf course involved.
 A player or caddie violating this dress code will not be permitted to start the competition.
 A violation of this dress code by either a player or a caddie during the stipulated round must be rectified without undue delay or the player will not be allowed to continue play or the caddie will not be allowed to perform the acts of a caddie.